awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_ti.md

 Follow the steps below to set up your development environment to get started with Amazon FreeRTOS\.

-Note that Amazon FreeRTOS supports two IDEs for the TI CC3220SF\-LAUNCHXL Development Kit: Code Composer Studio and IAR Embedded Workbench\.
+Note that Amazon FreeRTOS supports two IDEs for the TI CC3220SF\-LAUNCHXL Development Kit: Code Composer Studio and IAR Embedded Workbench version 8\.32\.
 You can use either IDE to get started\.

 ### Install Code Composer Studio<a name="install-ccs"></a>